-In Descriptive Research a situation is described and the relations between the variables are tested to make clear what are the aspects that influences the situation.
+In Descriptive Research a situation is described and the relations between the objects and their features are tested to make clear which aspects influences the situation.

 Desriptive research compared to the other types of research